Teleportation-Based Continuous Variable Quantum Cryptography: The teleportation-based CVQKD protocol

 Figure 3 in the main text is a plot of $Q^B_0$ for all possible combinations of input state by Alice and displacement by Bob when a matching condition occurs (the first four curves from top to bottom).
-The fifth and sixth curves are $Q^B_0$ averaged over all possible measurement outcomes $\tilde{x}_u$ and $\tilde{p}_v$ for Alice, weighted by Alice's probability to get $\tilde{x}_u$ and $\tilde{p}_v$ (cf. Eq.~(\ref{prob})),
+The fifth and sixth curves are $Q^B_0$ averaged over all possible measurement outcomes $\tilde{x}_u$ and $\tilde{p}_v$ for Alice, weighted by Alice's probability to get $\tilde{x}_u$ and $\tilde{p}_v$ (cf. equation (\ref{prob})),

 This averaging is needed whenever the matching condition does not occur since $Q^B_0$ depends on $\tilde{x}_u$ and $\tilde{p}_v$ in this case.
-See Fig. \ref{Fig3Main} for a reproduction of Fig. 3 of the main text but this time with a different caption, where we employ the notation just developed to describe each one of the plotted curves.
+See figure \ref{Fig3Main} for a reproduction of figure 3 of the main text but this time with a different caption, where we employ the notation just developed to describe each one of the plotted curves.

 We have also tested the robustness of the optimal settings by randomly and independently changing the optimal parameters about their correct values.
-As can be seen in Fig. \ref{FigNoise}, the optimal settings are very robust, supporting fluctuations of $\pm 2\%$ about the optimal values for small and large $\alpha$.
+As can be seen in figure \ref{FigNoise}, the optimal settings are very robust, supporting fluctuations of $\pm 2\%$ about the optimal values for small and large $\alpha$.
 For small $\alpha$ fluctuations of $\pm 10\%$ is still tolerable.

-\subsection{Security analysis}
+\section{Security analysis}

 We want to study how the teleportation-based CVQKD protocol responds to a lossy channel, or equivalently, to the BS attack.
 This will allow us to determine the level of loss in which a secure key can be extracted via direct reconciliation and no postselection.